dorenproctor/pkgfmt/README.md

 ## Potential Future Features

-- Probably plan on trying to include loose comments
 - Maybe a flag to specify output dir
 - Maybe a flag for including test files when formatting a whole dir
 - Maybe some way to indicate whether to use () for individual variable declarations and imports